 When should you buy wedding insurance?

 The vast majority of couples start planning their wedding well in advance, often one to two years before the actual wedding date.
 Once you start planning your wedding you will most likely have a rough idea of when you would like the big day to take place.
 Typically, the first step is finding and choosing the perfect venue for your wedding ceremony and reception.
 Once you have chosen your dates, selected your dream venue or started to pay any deposits for various wedding suppliers then you should really consider purchasing insurance to ensure you are covered.
 You will then be covered from the time you purchase the insurance to a period following the ceremony and reception dates.
+Typically, most wedding insurance providers will provide cover up to a maximum of 2 years from the date of purchase of the insurance.

 What sort of wedding costs will need covering?